d0ngle8k/Simple-ransomware-using-python/README.md

 Select folder contain img and .venv.

-Select transfer .py to .exe and we done.
+Select transfer .py to .exe.

 # For more information, please go to tutorial by clicking below icon